ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 :options:

-  * Options are usually called `parameters` and sometimes arguments.
-We will be using `parameters` for the remainder of the documentation.
+  * Options are often called `parameters` or `arguments`.
+Because the documentation field is called `options`, we will use that term.
-  * If the module has no parameters (for example, it's a ``_facts`` module), all you need is one line: ``options: {}``.
+  * If the module has no options (for example, it's a ``_facts`` module), all you need is one line: ``options: {}``.
-  * If your module has parameters (in other words, accepts arguments), each parameter should be documented thoroughly.
-For each module parameter, include:
+  * If your module has options (in other words, accepts arguments), each option should be documented thoroughly.
+For each module option, include:

-  :parameter-name:
+  :option-name:

     * Declarative operation (not CRUD), to focus on the final state, for example `online:`, rather than `is_online:`.
-    * The name of the parameter should be consistent with the rest of the module, as well as other modules in the same category.
+    * The name of the option should be consistent with the rest of the module, as well as other modules in the same category.
-    * In doubt, look for other modules to find parameter names that are used for the same purpose, we like to offer consistency to our users.
+    * In doubt, look for other modules to find option names that are used for the same purpose, we like to offer consistency to our users.

   :description:

-    * Detailed explanation of what this parameter does.
+    * Detailed explanation of what this option does.
 It should be written in full sentences.
-    * The first entry is a description of the parameter itself, subsequent entries detail its use, possible value format or dependencies.
+    * The first entry is a description of the option itself, subsequent entries detail its use, possible value format or dependencies.
     * Should not list the possible values (that's what ``choices:`` is for, though it should explain `what` the values do if they aren't obvious).
-    * If an optional parameter is sometimes required this need to be reflected in the documentation, e.g. "Required when I(state=present)."
+    * If an option is only sometimes required, this needs to be reflected in the documentation, e.g. "Required when I(state=present)."
-    * Mutually exclusive parameters must be documented as the final sentence on each of the parameters.
+    * Mutually exclusive options must be documented as the final sentence on each of the options.

   :required:

     * Only needed if ``true``.
-    * If missing, we assume the parameter is not required.
+    * If missing, we assume the option is not required.

   :default:

     * If ``required`` is false/missing, ``default`` may be specified (assumed 'null' if missing).
     * Ensure that the default value in the docs matches the default value in the code.
     * The default field must not be listed as part of the description, unless it requires additional information or conditions.
-    * If the parameter is a boolean value, you can use any of the boolean values recognized by Ansible:
+    * If the option is a boolean value, you can use any of the boolean values recognized by Ansible:
       (such as true/false or yes/no).
-Choose the one that reads better in the context of the parameter.
+Choose the one that reads better in the context of the option.

   :choices:

-    * List of parameter values.
+    * List of option values.
     * Should be absent if empty.

   :type:

-    * Specifies the data type that parameter accepts, must match the ``argspec``.
+    * Specifies the data type that option accepts, must match the ``argspec``.
     * If an argument is ``type='bool'``, this field should be set to ``type: bool`` and no ``choices`` should be specified.

   :aliases: